Removing Cosmoline and grease from your M1 Garand

 When you receive a new M1 Garand that has been in storage you must perform a detailed strip of the weapon and remove all the cosmoline and grease that may be left on the metal parts.
 This is an important step that allows you to inspect the parts and verify their function and state of wear.
 If you haven’t performed a detailed strip of the weapon yet be sure to follow the link provided before continuing.
 [Detailed Strip Article].
 This article deals with the process of cleaning the metal parts only.
 Stock and wood cleaning can be seen in another article here.
 [Cleaning Wood Article]

 1 Ultrasonic Cleaning for many years was reserved for industrial use only due to their cost.
-In recent years many low cost, medium power ultrasonic cleaning units have come on the market.
-They are a great time saving device and do an excellent job at cleaning parts.
+In recent years many low-cost, medium power ultrasonic cleaning units have come on the market.
+They are a great time-saving device and do an excellent job at cleaning parts.
 When combined with a degreaser they are the fastest way to clean parts with the least amount of effort.
-Harbor freight sells a 2.5 Liter unit that works well for cleaning small to medium sized parts.
-If you search EBAY you can often find deals on industrial sized units.
+Harbor freight sells a 2.5 Liter unit that works well for cleaning small to medium-sized parts.
+If you search EBAY you can often find deals on industrial-sized units.
 Avoid ultrasonic units designed specifically for jewelry.
 These units are underpowered and often have very small tanks and are not suitable for the type of cleaning we wish to do.
-A useful ultrasonic cleaner will have a tank size greater than 1.5 liters and power output greater than 75 watts.
+A useful ultrasonic cleaner will have a tank size greater than 1.5 liters and a power output greater than 75 watts.

 Never allow industrial cleaners and degreasers to get on your wood stock.
 These products will act like strippers and remove the finish from the wood.